haiku/website/README.md

 Set your PATH to: ``PATH="/usr/local/opt/coreutils/libexec/gnubin:$PATH"``

 Run ``which date``, it must show ``/usr/local/opt/coreutils/libexec/gnubin/date`` and not ``/bin/date``.
 Re-run the above command, it should work fine!

+I wanted to participate in https://hacktoberfest.digitalocean.com/ contest in which i should pull requests.
+So i request you to not dismiss this request!